LimePoint/opschain/docs/examples/running_a_simple_terraform_change.md

 This will create an `opschain-terraform` namespace, and assign relevant permissions to the `opschain-runner` role to allow it to create and destroy the nginx deployment in it.

-_Note: this step assumes you are using the default `opschain-trial` Kubernetes namespace for OpsChain.
+_Note: this step assumes you are using the default `opschain` Kubernetes namespace for OpsChain.
 You must modify the `ServiceAccount` namespace in `k8s/namespace.yaml` if this is not the case._

-### Using the examples namespace provided as part of your OpsChain SaaS trial
+### Using the examples namespace provided as part of your OpsChain SaaS demo

-If you are using a SaaS trial instance of OpsChain, an example namespace will have been provisioned for you and the necessary permissions granted to the opschain-runner service account.
+If you are using a SaaS demo instance of OpsChain, an example namespace will have been provisioned for you and the necessary permissions granted to the opschain-runner service account.

 To ensure that the correct namespace is passed to Terraform, you will need to add this examples namespace to your OpsChain project properties.